If I say Astra, what comes to mind?

 - The feature to delete all the settings of a Starter Site (to reset in some way) is not 100% effective.
 I had to manually remove the remaining logo and a social sharing plugin that were still around.
 This feature can be improved.

 - Even if the distinction between free plugins and modules on the Dashboard is well split in two, we got lost at first when we discovered the theme.
 Do I need to activate a module?
 Or rather a plugin?

 Who is Astra for?

 - Novice site creators will appreciate its ease of use.
 All settings can be found within the Customizer, and for those who don’t know how to code at all or are in a hurry, it must be said that Starter Sites are a breeze!
 For this kind of user, one of the Premium versions seems more appropriate to me (Astra Pro, for example), especially because you will benefit from many more customization options and support from the theme creators.

 - More experienced users will appreciate the presence of many hooks, as well as the presence of code snippets to modify some parameters.
 Another useful option, if you are a freelance website designer or an agency: the presence of the White Label module, in the Premium version, to adapt your branding to the theme.
 If you have a basic code knowledge and/or are used to working with a page builder, the free version will probably be sufficient.
 In particular, you can use it as a starter theme on which to build your site.

 In the end, I find Astra a very pleasant theme to use.
 It’s true that it is:

 Nevertheless, in the same category, and even if it remains very subjective, I prefer GeneratePress, which I found even more accessible and simple to use, although with fewer options.

 To get Astra, go to the official website via the button below (aff).

-From now on, it's up to you.
+From now on, it’s up to you.
 I would very much like to hear your opinion.